vids2002/RSVPro/README.md

 If I had the time, I would choose to refactor my program by implementing the Observer Design
 Pattern:
 - Subject: GuestList and RSVPStatus
-- Observer: Any classes that need to reflect changes in the subject classes (e.g: My UI classes and the EventLogging class.)
+- Observer: Any classes that needs to reflect changes in the subject classes (e.g: My UI classes and the EventLogging class).

 - Implementation: